biswas-ahana/biswas-ahana.github.io/index.md

 More broadly, I aim to link micro-level user interactions with macro-level patterns of discourse to advance theoretical understanding of socio-technical systems.
 I am also developing new lines of research on how AI-mediated interfaces and LLM-driven communication tools reshape participation, conversational norms, and public expression.

-My research has been published in venues such as **ICWSM** and the **Harvard Kennedy School Misinformation Review**, and presented at conferences and workshops across computational social science, network science, and human–AI communication.
+My research has been published in venues such as **ICWSM** and the **Harvard Kennedy School Misinformation Review**, and presented at conferences (e.g., IC2S2, PACSS, NetSci) and workshops across computational social science, network science, and human–AI communication.

 If you are interested in my work or would like to connect, feel free to reach out!